charlesbrandt/public/code/version-control/git.md

 ## What makes a good commit message

-    Separate subject from body with a blank line
+  - Separate subject from body with a blank line
-    Limit the subject line to 50 characters
+  - Limit the subject line to 50 characters
-    Capitalize the subject line
+  - Do not end the subject line with a period
-    Do not end the subject line with a period
+  - Use the imperative mood in the subject line
-    Use the imperative mood in the subject line
+  - Wrap the body at 72 characters
-    Wrap the body at 72 characters
+  - Use the body to explain what and why vs. how
-    Use the body to explain what and why vs. how
+  - Capitalize the subject line

 Source: http://chris.beams.io/posts/git-commit/#seven-rules